Toward a Better Understanding of Cosmic Chronometers: A new measurement of H(z) at z~0.7: Introduction

-In the first works, CCs were selected as red massive galaxies and analyzed with stellar population models to both detect those evolving passively, and derive their ages \citep{Jimenez2003, Simon2005, Stern2010}.
-A different approach was introduced by \citet{Moresco2011}, who proposed to use a direct observable, the spectral break at 4000~\AA\ rest-frame (hereafter D4000), to trace the differential age evolution of carefully selected samples of passive galaxies.
-In fact, the D4000 is linearly correlated (within the considered regimes) with the age of the stellar population, so that the $\mathrm{d}z/\mathrm{d}t_U$ can be expressed as $A\times\mathrm{d}z/\mathrm{d\,D4000}$, where the calibration factor $A$ encapsulates stellar population modeling dependencies, such as metallicity and star formation history.
-To date, the majority of $H(z)$ measurements are based on this method.
-The other available measurements were made analyzing the ages of luminous red galaxies with the full spectral fitting technique (using, in particular, the \texttt{Ulyss} code, \citealt{Zhang2014,Ratsimbazafy2017}).
+In initial works, CCs were selected as red massive galaxies and analyzed with stellar population models to both detect those evolving passively and derive their ages \citep{Jimenez2003, Simon2005, Stern2010}.
+A different approach was introduced by \citet{Moresco2011}, who proposed to use a direct observable, the spectral break at 4000~\AA\ rest frame (hereafter D4000), to trace the differential age evolution of carefully selected samples of passive galaxies.
+In fact, the D4000 is linearly correlated (within the considered regimes) with the age of the stellar population, so that $\mathrm{d}z/\mathrm{d}t_U$ can be expressed as $A\times\mathrm{d}z/\mathrm{d\,D4000}$, where the calibration factor $A$ encapsulates stellar population modeling dependencies such as metallicity and star formation history.
+To date, the majority of the $H(z)$ measurements are based on this method.
+The other available measurements are made analyzing the ages of luminous red galaxies with the full spectral fitting technique (using, in particular, the \texttt{Ulyss} code; \citealt{Zhang2014,Ratsimbazafy2017}).

-In the previous paper (\citealt{Borghi2021}, hereafter \citetalias{Borghi2021}), we derived robust stellar population properties for individual passive galaxies at $z\sim 0.7$ taking advantage of the high-quality spectroscopy of the Large Early Galaxy Astrophysics Census (LEGA-C, \citealt{Wel2016,Straatman2018}) using an optimized set of spectral (Lick) indices.

-In this Letter, we take advantage of the derived age-redshift relation to obtain a new $H(z)$ estimate at $z\simeq 0.75$.
-This enables us, for the first time, to study the stellar population properties (age, metallicity \met, and $\alpha$-enhancement \afe) of a vast sample of individual cosmic chronometers and use them to constrain the expansion history of the Universe.
+In the previous paper (\citealt{Borghi2022a}, hereafter \citetalias{Borghi2022a}), we derived robust stellar population properties for individual passive galaxies at $z\sim 0.7$, taking advantage of the high-quality spectroscopy of the Large Early Galaxy Astrophysics Census (LEGA-C; \citealt{Wel2016,Straatman2018}) using an optimized set of spectral (Lick) indices.
+In this Letter, we use the derived age--redshift relation to obtain a new $H(z)$.
+This enables us, for the first time, to study the stellar population properties (age, metallicity \met, and $\alpha$-enhancement \afe) of a sample of individual cosmic chronometers and use them to constrain the expansion history of the Universe.
 We also use these data to extract information on $H_0$ and \Om\ jointly with the typical formation time of these systems.

-The $H(z)$ measurement provided in this work does not rely on the assumption of a cosmological model, but only on the minimal assumption of the FLRW metric (Eq.~\ref{eq:cc_Hz}).
+The $H(z)$ measurement derived in this work does not rely on the assumption of a cosmological model, but only on the minimal assumption of the FLRW metric (Equation~\ref{eq:cc_Hz}).
 For purely reference values and illustrative purposes, we adopt a `737' cosmology ($H_0=70$~\kmsMpc, $\Om=0.3$, $\OL=0.7$).